TriFusionAI/runtime_shell/README.md

 ## How to install ?
 Requirements:
 - python 3.x.x
-- System with an NVIDIA CUDA compatible GPU
+- System with a NVIDIA CUDA compatible GPU

 ```
 python runtimeInstaller.py